etw3gh/postgres_keywords/README.md

 ## script

-this helper script creates a file `keywords.js` containng a js array
+this helper script puts a js array to stdout. save by bash redirection.

-    ./kw.sh
+    ./kw.sh > keywords.js